meyer-ballchasing/Loader/README.md

 ## What is it?

-Meyer.BallChasing.Loader is a command line utility that can help with organizing and uploading Rocket League replay files to BallChasing and then pulling the parsed stats back down.
+Meyer.BallChasing.Loader is a command line utility that can help with organizing and uploading Rocket League replay files to BallChasing as well as pulling the stats from BallChasing.
 Simply point the Loader at a folder containing replay files, along with your ballchasing api key, and it will do the rest.

 Here's what it offers:
 * Complex folder structures are mirrored in ballchasing as Groups within groups